bitmuster/nejePrint/README.md

 # Project Restart

-* Add exemplary script to drive a printer with the new/different protocol
+* Add exemplary script to drive a printer with the new/different protocol of the DK-8-KZ
 * Still a bad hack but started to print images